 Many people confuse company credit with personal, there is a common misconception that they’re reported the same.
 Many business owners assume the company has strong business credit profiles because they have been operating for a long time.
 This couldn’t be further from the truth.
 To have business credit profiles, you must be working to build them by purchasing from vendors and creditors who report.
 The tricky part is, most vendors do not report payment data to the business credit bureaus.

 Due to the unregulated nature of business credit, many profiles end up reflecting incorrect information.
 For instance, companies with similar names may find negative accounts or information on their reports that is related to an entirely different company, a vendor may be reporting inaccurate information about your account, public records might be outdated or incorrect, or derogatory accounts could be causing poor scores and indexes.
 Many firms have misinformation updated on business credit related to size and revenue making them appear to be much smaller than what is truly accurate which could reflect an inability to handle larger projects.
 Reviewing your reports is just as important before entering a bid as it is before applying for a loan or line of credit.

-North Shore Advisory offers two business credit building programs – A DIY Program through our website NationalBizCredit.com and a Concierge Program that is done in-house by our team of Credit Experts.
+North Shore Advisory offers a Concierge Program for building business credit that is done in-house by our team of Credit Experts.
 We also offer Business Credit Repair and will customize our services to fit the needs of your unique business.
 Reach out to us today for a free consultation.